PUT AWAY THE REMAINS OF THE OLD MAN￼

 9 Do not lie to one another, seeing that you have put off the old nature with its practices

-Prayer: My Dear Lord Jesus Christ, thank You for crucifying with You my old man on the cross.
-My Dear Holy Spirit, teach and help me daily to put away the remains of the old man in my will, mind and emotions, in Jesus’ name.
+Prayer: My Dear Lord Jesus Christ, thank You for crucifying my old man on the cross with You.
+My Dear Holy Spirit, teach and help me daily to put away the remains of the old man in my will, mind, and emotions, in Jesus’ name.
 Amen.